decred/dcrdevdocs/docs/developer-guides/transactions/transactions.md

 ## Bitcoin Differences

-Decred transactions are created in a similar way to Bitcoin, with a couple notable differences.
+Decred transactions are created in a similar way to Bitcoin, with a couple of notable differences.

 ### Transaction Format